 Anyone who has been following my video game interests will know that I’ve always enjoyed playing fighting games like Street Fighter.
 That’s why it should come as very little surprise that when the Futurelooks team decided to hit up E3 Expo 2009 in Los Angeles, I quickly volunteered to cover the coolest fighting games being demoed on the floor.
-Here are a few titles that caught my eye in this quick video montage:
+Here are a few titles that caught my eye.

 Tatsunoko vs. Capcom